alokkulkarni/ephemeralenvironments/backstage-plugin-terraform-environments/README.md

    These defaults will be used if entity annotations are not provided.

-## Annotation-based Configuration
+## Entity Annotations

-This plugin also supports entity-based configuration through annotations in your `catalog-info.yaml`:
+This plugin uses the following annotations in your `catalog-info.yaml`:

 ```yaml
 apiVersion: backstage.io/v1alpha1